What happens at the moment?

-This is not widely known and many families and carers miss out on the Carer's Allowance as they fail to make these deductions.
+This is not widely known and many families and carers often miss out on receiving the Carer's Allowance as they fail to make these deductions.

-If your employer doesn't have a company pension it is certainly worthwhile taking out a Stakeholder or other personal pension to ensure that your income after deductions is below the £100 a week.
+If your employer doesn't have a company pension or you are self employed it is certainly worthwhile taking out a Stakeholder or other personal pension to ensure that your income after deductions is below the £110 a week.

-Claiming the Carer's Allowance will also ensure that National Insurance (NI) contributions (Carer's Credit) are credited to your NI record which helps safeguard other benefits and your state pension.
+Claiming the Carer's Allowance ensures that National Insurance (NI) contributions (Carer's Credit) are credited to your NI record which helps safeguard other benefits and your state pension.

 The Carer's Credit (previously called the Home Responsibilities Protection) is available all carers caring for over 20 hours a week including those not eligible for a Carer's Allowance.

 You may also receive a Carers Premium for other benefits such as Housing benefit and Council Tax support.
 A "Carers Element" is also included in calculating Universal Credit.

 To claim the Carer's Allowance